 Candidates with majors in art, music, and physical education complete 14 weeks of student teaching in art, music, or physical education.
 Half (7 s.h.) of the experience is secondary level and half is elementary level.
-Enroll in conjunction with EDUC4100 and EDUC4700.
 Prerequisites: Senior standing, admission to the Teacher Education Program, and approval for student teaching.
 (Graded on a Pass/Fail basis.)